 Beyond Toxics, GloryBee, The Xerces Society, The Walama Restoration Project, Audubon Society and the Eugene Parks and Open Spaces Department are working together to make Eugene an official “Bee City USA!“

 We will lose a lot more than honey if our bees are unable to cope with the changing climate and increasing demand for agricultural land.
 Our native pollinators significantly contribute to crop and wild plant pollination.
 It is imperative that we diversify and support the native pollinators that we rely on for food and lush outdoor spaces.
-Eugene must step up it’s efforts to protect our pollinators in order to combat growing food-deserts and loss of green spaces in our communities.
+By becoming a Bee City USA city Eugene has stepped up efforts to protect our pollinators in order to combat growing food-deserts and loss of green spaces in our communities.